Gijs-Koot/advent2020/README.md

 # advent2020

-Solutions to the advent of code challenge
+Solutions to the advent of code 2020 challenge.